This post may contain affiliate links. Please read our disclosure policy.

 • Heat the oil in a large skillet over medium heat.

-• Add the shrimp and season with salt and pepper.
-Cook until the shrimp is pink and opaque, then set aside.
+• Add one1 tablespoon olive oil and season with Kosher salt and pepper.
+Cook until the 1 1/2 pounds medium or large shrimp is pink and opaque, then set aside.

-• To the same skillet, add the garlic, and onion and saute for 2-3 minutes.
-Stir in the chili flakes, lemon juice, zest, and stock.
+• To the same skillet, add the 4 cloves garlic, and 1 small onion and saute for 2-3 minutes.
+Stir in the 1/4 teaspoon chili flakes, 1 medium lemon (juice and zest), and 1/2 cup fish or vegetable stock.

 • Allow the sauce to bubble for a minute.
-Return the shrimp into the sauce and stir in with the fresh parsley.
+Return the shrimp to the sauce and stir in with the 2 tbsp minced fresh parsley.
 Remove from heat and serve.

 Notes